-Wine visitors have the chance to visit the cellar, situated 7 meters underground with 1-meter-thick stone walls, and enjoy wine tastings.
+Wine tourists have the chance to visit the cellar, situated 7 meters underground with 1-meter-thick stone walls, and enjoy wine tastings.
 Two of the winery's 2012 wines (first year of production) received silver medals from Mundus Vini in early 2015.

 Gali Vineyards has a unique location, surrounded by the magnificent views of the Aegean and Marmara seas, the Dardanelles, and the Gulf of Saros.
 Both the winery and wine cellar are constructed with local stones, and the architecture allows for a “gravitaire” way of winemaking without using pumps.

 The name Gali means precious, valuable, beyond its limits.
 Hakan Kavur, the owner of Gali, has a philosophy to make red wine that is truthful and natural.
-Seventy-eight percent of the vineyards are of three selected clones of Merlot, and the remaining 22% are Cabernet Franc and Cabernet Sauvignon varieties.
-Visiting wine lovers can enjoy wine tastings and gourmet lunches and dinners of delicious local foods (lamb meat, goat meat, fish and fresh vegetables from the garden) on the terrace at the vineyards and take in stunning sea views.
+Seventy-eight per cent of the vineyards are of three selected clones of Merlot, and the remaining 22% are Cabernet Franc and Cabernet Sauvignon varieties.
+Visiting wine holiday-makers can enjoy wine tastings and gourmet lunches and dinners of delicious local foods (lamb meat, goat meat, fish and fresh vegetables from the garden) on the terrace at the vineyards and take in stunning sea views.

 The story of Barbare also begins in 2000 when Can Topsakal teamed up with Xavier Vignon, an influential wine consultant of several French chateaus.
 Barbare Vineyards is situated on a small hill between the villages of Barbaros and Yazır in the Thrace region, which is near to the Sea of Marmara.
 Barbare Vineyards focus on organic, biodynamic and sustainable viticulture and produce Cabernet Sauvignon, Merlot, Syrah, Grenache and Mourvedre grapes.
-The first production was realized in 2007, and in April 2011, Barbare wines were introduced to consumers.
+The first production was realised in 2007, and in April 2011, Barbare wines were introduced to consumers.

 Barel is a small boutique winery located 10km from Tekirdag city.
-Barel was established in 2010 by the Akın family, whom have a strong passion and youthful energy for winemaking.
+Barel was established in 2010 by the Akın family, who have a strong passion and youthful energy for winemaking.
 They make wines from Cabernet Sauvignon, Merlot, Syrah, Cabernet Franc and Chardonnay using modern techniques.